What’s in This Article

 Trail selection matters a lot with this breed.
 Look for routes that are less crowded and offer enough space for a large dog to move comfortably.
 Trails with designated off-leash areas can be a great option, giving your dog room to explore while you maintain control.

 Pay attention to terrain.
 Great Pyrenees can handle a variety of landscapes, but steep, rocky climbs can be hard on their joints given their size and weight.
 Trails with moderate, gradual elevation changes tend to work best.
-If possible, choose routes with water sources along the way to help keep your dog hydrated.
+Choose routes with water sources along the way when possible to help keep your dog hydrated.

 Tips for Hiking with Great Pyrenees